All Episodes

 And that came from the prison system out in Staten Island.

-Street gangs that I'm referring to in this case are called Wu and Cho.
+Right, street gangs that I'm referring to in this case are called Wu and Cho.

 Now, these gangs have grown and evolved throughout New York City over the past few decades.

-Apparently, the core base of the Wu as they are known today evolved from allies and members of a much earlier New York based crew called the Wave Gang, a crew of New York G's, mainly based in Brownsville with a passing interest in the rap gang.
+Apparently, the core base of the Wu, as they are known today, evolved from allies and members of a much earlier New York-based crew called the Wave Gang, a crew of New York Gs mainly based in Brownsville with a passing interest in the rap gang.

 That is way back in the day.

-He is a big part, he was a ghostwriter for Jim Jones.
+He was a ghostwriter for Jim Jones.

-But yeah, Max B was the one that was the first one that I knew that was running around saying wavy and all that other stuff, and he was beef with Jim Jones and everything like that because of some money is some I think there was some money issues.
+But yeah, Max B was the one that was the first one that I knew that was running around saying wavy and all that other stuff.

-He was the one that came out with you know, she touched it in Miami.
+He was the one that came out with, you know, she touched it in Miami.

 I don't know if you guys remember that, but this is way back in the day, man.

-Now, later on, the MYPD's operation title wave saw a large amount of the wave gang members locked up, but don't get it twisted because while the woo's origins are rooted in the wave gang of the 2010s, the woo, as it is known today, is by no means made up exclusively of wave gang members because as an umbrella organization, the woo has grown over time to include a diverse mix of both blood and crit sets.
+But don't get it twisted because while the Wu's origins are rooted in the Wave Gang of the 2010s, the Wu, as it is known today, is by no means made up exclusively of Wave Gang members.

-This, of course, being a Crip set from the flossy blocks in Kanasi, where pop hails from.
+This, of course, being a Crip set from the Flossy Blocks in Kanasi, where Pop hails from.

 Yeah, man.